matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning.md

 	y is also a function of error e, which, by definition, cannot be predicted using x.
 	Therefore, variability associated with e also affects the accuracy of our predictions.
 This is known as the *irreducible error*.
 Also, f^ will not be a perfected estimate for *f*, and this inaccuracya will introduce some error.
 This is known as *reducible error*.
-The accuracy of will introduce some error.
-This is known as the reducible error. መ ൯ 𝑓(𝐱;𝐷 as an estimate for 𝑦 therefore depends then on two quantities, the reducible error and the irreducible error.
+The accuracy of 𝑓(𝐱;𝐷) as an estimate for 𝑦 therefore depends then on two quantities, the reducible error and the irreducible error.
 ![[Pasted image 20250908160318.png]]